wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ## Add CSS Styling

-For this demonstration web app, we have the styling with the contents centered on the page in addition to a red ✖ in case the input is invalid and a ✓ in case it is valid.
+For this demonstration web app, we'll add some styling to center the contents on the page, and also display a red ✖ in case the input is invalid and a ✓ in case it is valid.

 * Create the `public/styles.css` file
 * Paste in the below CSS code